-Documentation must reflect the recipient's current condition and include the following:
+Documentation must reflect the beneficiary's current condition and include the following:

-- Diagnosis (specific ICD-10-CM code) of condition causing incontinence (primary and secondary diagnosis);
+- Diagnosis (specific ICD-10-CM or its successor) of condition causing incontinence (primary and secondary diagnosis);

 - Item to be dispensed;

 - Duration of need (physician must provide);

-- Size;
+- Size:

 - Quantity of item and anticipated frequency the item requires replacement; and

 - Description of mobility/limitations.

-To avoid unnecessary delays and need for reconsideration, care should be taken to use the correct HCPC code from among T4521-T4535 and T4543.
+To avoid unnecessary delays and need for reconsideration, care should be taken to use the correct HCPCS codes located on the DMEPOS fee schedule located on www.lamedicaid.com.